IBM-Cloud/terraform-provider-ibm/website/docs/guides/custom-service-endpoints.html.md

 If for a given `region` and `visibility` setting in your provider block, the IBM Cloud Provider plug-in cannot find an environment variable or an endpoint in your endpoints file, the default service endpoint that is implemented in the IBM Cloud Provider plug-in is used.

-**Note:** In order to use the private endpoint from an IBM Cloud resource, you must have a VRF-enabled IBM cloudaccount.
-If the service does not support private endpoints, the Terraform resource or datas ource will log an error.
+**Note:** In order to use the private endpoint from an IBM Cloud resource, you must have a VRF-enabled IBM Cloud account.
+If the service does not support private endpoints, the Terraform resource or data source will log an error.

 - Supported values for the `visibility` argument are `public`, `private`, `public-and-private`.
 Default value: `public`.
   - If the visibility is set to `public`, the provider uses a regional public endpoint or the global public endpoint.
 The regional public endpoints has higher precedence.
-  - If the visibility is set to `private`, the. provider uses a regional private endpoint or the global private endpoint.
+  - If the visibility is set to `private`, the provider uses a regional private endpoint or the global private endpoint.
 The regional private endpoint is given higher precedence.
   - If the visibility is set to `public-and-private`, the provider uses the regional private endpoints or the global private endpoint.
 If the service does not support regional or global private endpoints, the provider uses the regional or global public endpoint.
 - You can set the visibility by using the `IC_VISIBILITY` (higher precedence) or `IBMCLOUD_VISIBILITY` environment variable.